 It is interesting to consider how authors use time in their stories.
-In The Glory Field, Walter Dean Myers tells the story of one family through five generations over 241 years.
-In this story, their ties to family and a piece of land stay strong over time.

-In the short story "A Rose for Emily," the narrator moves between different time periods requiring the reader to read closely as the chronological order of the story is constructed.
+In The Glory Field, Walter Dean Myers tells the story of one family through five generations over 241 years; in this case, their ties to family and a piece of land stay strong over time.
+In the short story "A Rose for Emily," the narrator moves between different time periods requiring the reader to pay close attention to piece together the chronological order of the story.

 What other story examples can you think of that include the use of time?
-Write a narrative of your own or take a familiar story such as a fairy tale, and write it in a different way, manipulating time for effect.
+Write a narrative of your own or take a familiar story such as a fairy tale, and write it in different ways, manipulating time for effect.
 Can you use it to build suspense?
 Can you use it to impact the story's mood?
 How does manipulating time impact the story overall?